Access the Resources and Systems You Need to Succeed

 Phone: +43 1 269 9293 4323

 Textbooks and other printed materials required for Webster Vienna coursework are complementary with tuition.
-To collect these materials, students have to come to the Textbook Service located on the 4th floor.
+To collect these materials, students have to come to Textbook Services located on the 4th floor.

 Please bring your student card, the course name and number as well as the name of the course instructor to help us make sure you get the right books.
 We remind students to pick up their textbooks no later than the end of week 2 of each term.